ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/bellCollider.md

 set automatically when right-clicking on the limb: **Custom: Store Bell Settings**
 ![Alt text](../images/bellCollider_rightClick.gif)

+!!! tip
-TIP: Sometimes you might feel like the bell joint jumps a bit too quickly as the ringer touches it.
+    Sometimes you might feel like the bell joint jumps a bit too quickly as the ringer touches it.
     To fix that it can help to setup the bell's attacher to move slightly with the ringer by around 50 % .